 Exercise is great for building up your endorphins, which can lead to you feeling better and happier.
 When you feel ‘stuck’ inside, push yourself to hit the gym or to find a class that can keep you in shape and get you ready for the golf course this summer.
 If you’re not into classes, try to find exercises that you can do on your own that will help improve your golf game.
 One of our earlier blog posts sheds some light on what exercises are key to improving your game – check it out!

+Note: You can Call EHS for any emergency water damage in your golf ground to help on clearing it and continue the the match.
 It’s easy to want to hibernate in the winter, but the more you get yourself out and moving the better you will feel – both physical and mentally.

 If you get to go on vacation, play nine holes, hit a driving range or play some putt-putt.